framebluffer/hdrToKtx2/README.md

 Visit https://vulkan.lunarg.com/ to download and install it.
 You also need Cmake
 Visit https://cmake.org/download/ to download and install it.
+Other dependencies are added as git submodules in the lib directory.

 Build instructions: